The Unique Struggles of Incarcerated Women

 What We Can Do

-- Advocate for gender-responsive prison reform that addresses the specific needs of women in prison.
+- Advocate for gender-responsive prison reform that meets the real needs of incarcerated women.

-- Support organizations working to provide incarcerated women with access to education, mental health care, and family support programs.
+- Expand trauma-informed care and support services so women can heal and thrive after incarceration.organizations working to provide incarcerated women with access to education, mental health care, and family support programs.

 - Call for the expansion of trauma-informed care and support services in women’s prisons.